-At Insider Monkey we scour multiple sources to uncover the next great investment idea.
-Hedge fund sentiment towards Tesla reached its all time high at the end of 2019 and Tesla shares more than quadrupled this year.
-We are trying to identify other EV revolution winners, so we are checking out this under-the-radar lithium stock.
-We go through lists like the 10 most profitable companies in the world to pick the best large-cap stocks to buy.
+At Insider Monkey, we scour multiple sources to uncover the next great investment idea.
+For example, lithium prices have more than doubled over the past year, so we go through lists like the 10 best EV stocks to pick the next Tesla that will deliver a 10x return.
 Even though we recommend positions in only a tiny fraction of the companies we analyze, we check out as many stocks as we can.
-We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
-You can subscribe to our free daily newsletter on our website to get excerpts of these letters in your inbox.
-Keeping this in mind let’s take a peek at the recent hedge fund action surrounding Activision Blizzard, Inc. (NASDAQ:ATVI).
+Now let’s take a peek at the recent hedge fund action surrounding Activision Blizzard, Inc. (NASDAQ:ATVI).

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|